 Paid Parental Leave for Grandparents.
-The Company provides eligible internal Associates with up to ten (10) days of paid parental leave following the birth of a grandchild, the placement of a grandchild for adoption, or for a newly fostered grandchild.
+The Company provides eligible Associates with up to ten (10) days of paid parental leave following the birth of a grandchild, the placement of a grandchild for adoption, or for a newly fostered grandchild.
 The purpose of this policy is to enable Associates to care for and bond with a newborn, newly adopted, or newly placed grandchild.
-This policy does not apply to external, billable employees ("Talent") of the Company, and Talent are not eligible for any benefits under this paid parental leave policy.
 This policy will be in effect for births, adoptions, or placements of foster grandchildren occurring on or after January 1, 2022.
 The birth, adoption or placements of foster grandchildren must occur after meeting the eligible period in order to qualify for this benefit.

 Eligibility.
 All full-time Associates (working 30 hours or more per week) and part-time Associates (working between 20 and 29 hours per week) who have been employed with the company for at least six (6) months are eligible for the paid parental leave set forth under this policy.
 Part-time Associates who work less than 20 hours per week are not eligible for paid parental leave under this policy.
+This policy does not apply to external, billable Talent of the Company, and Talent are not eligible for any benefits under this paid parental leave policy.

 Usage for Parents.
-Eligible Associates may take thirty (30) days of paid leave within a 12-month period for the following reasons:
+Eligible Associates may take thirty (30) days of paid parental leave within a 12-month period for the following reasons: